codeface-io/SwiftNodes/README.md

 `graph.makeMinimumEquivalentGraph()` creates the [MEG](https://en.wikipedia.org/wiki/Transitive_reduction) of the `graph`.
 Right now, this only works on acyclic graphs and might even hang or crash on cyclic ones.

+### Non-Essential Edges

+`graph.findNonEssentialEdges()` returns the IDs of all edges that correspond to edges of the [condensation graph](https://en.wikipedia.org/wiki/Strongly_connected_component) which are not in the [MEG](https://en.wikipedia.org/wiki/Transitive_reduction) of the condensation graph.
+In simpler terms: Non-essential edges are both 1) not in cycles and 2) already implied by other edges – i.e. the reachability (or "path") they describe is already indirectly given by other edges.

 ### Ancestor Counts

 `graph.findNumberOfNodeAncestors()` returns a `[(Node, Int)]` containing each node of the `graph` together with its ancestor count.
 The ancestor count is the number of all (recursive) ancestors of the node.
 Basically, it's the number of other nodes from which the node can be reached.